← Back to Insights

 "Facing another building" can mean a wide avenue view, a narrow courtyard, a bedroom facing a brick wall, or windows aligned directly with another apartment.
 A weak view can be acceptable.
 A home that makes you feel watched, dim, or boxed in every day is a different kind of decision.

-5. Night Visibility
+5. Night visibility

 When Facing Another Building May Be Acceptable